Granules – my golden handwriting

 What are granules?

 Granules are small, round balls of precious metal.
-They have been used in jewellery for thousands of years, particularly in Etruscan, Roman, and Georgian goldsmithing.
-The original technique is called granulation, and it is a sophisticated craft in which the spheres are melted or fused onto the surface of a piece of jewellery, often in graceful and symmetrical patterns.
+They have been used in jewellery for thousands of years – particularly in Etruscan, Roman and Georgian goldsmithing.
+The original technique is called granulation: a refined craft in which beads are fused to the surface of a piece of jewelry, often in graceful and symmetrical patterns.

-The oldest examples are museum pieces: think tiaras, pendants and fibulas from ancient Georgia or the Mediterranean, where the granules are applied to rows and circles with mathematical precision.
-Dazzlingly beautiful – and impressive in terms of technique.
+The oldest examples are literally museum pieces.
+Consider tiaras, pendants and fibulas from ancient Georgia or the Mediterranean, where the granules are arranged in mathematical precision on rows and circles.
+Dazzlingly beautiful – and impressive in terms of technology.

 How are granules made?

 The traditional way of making granules is quite time-consuming.
-Small pieces of precious metal (often gold) are heated on a coal or in a special container until they melt and become naturally spherical due to surface tension.
+Small pieces of precious metal (often gold) are heated on a piece of charcoal or in a special furnace until they melt and become naturally spherical due to surface tension.
 Then they are sorted by size – often with a sieve or by hand – and applied one by one to the jewellery.

-In classic granulation, the beads are held in place with a mixture of organic binder (such as gum arabic) and copper salts.
-Then, the piece is heated, causing the spheres to adhere to the surface without visible solder.
+In classical granulation, the spheres are held in place with a mixture of organic binder (such as gum arabic) and copper salts.
+The piece is then heated, causing the beads to just adhere to the surface – with no visible solder.

 My love for granules began in 2010, at the “Gold from Georgia” exhibition at the Drents Museum.
-I was then a beginning goldsmith, still thoroughly searching for my style.
-Colored gemstones already played a leading role in my work – there was never any doubt about that – but I was still missing something that would make my work truly recognisable.
+I was then a beginning goldsmith, still fully searching for my own style.
+Colored gemstones already played a starring role in my work – there was never any doubt about that – but I was still missing something that would make my work truly recognizable and individual.

 Controlled chaos

-What distinguishes my work from the classical technique is that I do solder the granules in place.
-And that I consciously choose not to use ordered patterns.
-No mathematical rows or circles, but a kind of ‘controlled chaos’.
+What distinguishes my work from the classical technique is that I do solder the granules solid and do not use the traditional way of fusing.
+Moreover, I consciously choose NOT to have ordered patterns.
+No mathematical rows or circles, but a kind of “controlled chaos.

-The granules in my work appear to be randomly placed, but they are not.
+The granules in my work seem randomly placed – but they are not.
 Each sphere sits exactly where it should.
-Sometimes as a counterpoint, sometimes as a point of tension, sometimes as a small detail that you only discover on second viewing.
+Sometimes as a counterpoint, sometimes as a point of tension, sometimes as a small detail that you don’t discover until the second viewing.

 That play between structure and looseness is what I value so much.
-It makes my jewellery both playful and recognisable.
+It makes my jewellery playful and at the same time recognizable.
+When people say, “Oh yes, this is really a Kobak,” it’s often because of those polka dots.
+My globules.

 A time without bulbs?

-And yet … after years of working with granules, there came a time when I was a little fed up with it myself.
+And yet … after years of working with granules, there came a time when I got a little tired of them.
 The challenge seemed gone.
-It became predictable – and that makes me restless.
+It became predictable – and that made me restless.
+And if I value anything, it’s that as a goldsmith and designer you always have to keep evolving, stay curious.

-I wanted to explore how I could innovate the technique, and that led me to a different idea: what if I didn’t use the granules on the outside?
-Thus was born the first design for the Inside Out collection, featuring granules on the inside of the design—a surprise for the person wearing the jewellery.
+I wanted to explore how to innovate its application.
+That led me to a totally different idea: what if I don’t use the granules on the outside?
+Thus was born the first design for the Inside Out collection – with granules on the inside of the design, as a surprise to the person wearing the jewelry.

-That experiment brought me back to the essence of my style.
-For what I thought I was “leaving behind,” in fact, turned out to be inseparable from my work.
-It also gave me ideas for jewellery like Summer Rose, where the familiar granules gave way to small diamonds.
-Not to abandon the technique, but to see what it does when you use the same construction, but with a different material.
+That experimentation eventually brought me back to the essence of my style.
+For what I thought I was leaving behind me proved once again to be inseparable from my work.
+It inspired new ideas, such as the Summer Rose design, in which the familiar granules gave way to tiny diamonds.
+Not to abandon technique, but to explore what happens when you use the same construction, but with a different material.

 More than decoration

 For me, granules are now more than decoration.
-They have become handwriting.
-I use them in rings, earrings, and pendants – sometimes subtly, sometimes with a pronounced effect.
-And whether it’s 14kt gold, 18kt, yellow gold or silver: granules always add something.
+They have become a manuscript.
+I use them in rings, earrings and pendants – sometimes subtle, sometimes just pronounced.
+And whether it’s 14kt or 18kt, gold or silver: granules always add something.
 Something tangible.
-Something of their own.
+Something of its own.

-And perhaps that’s what I love most about this technique: that no matter how old, they can constantly be reshaped.
+And perhaps that is what I love most about this technique: that no matter how old it is, it can always be reshaped.

 Love,